nausicaan/bowerbird/README.md

 ~/Documents/programs/upinstall -r bcgov-plugin/events-virtual:1.13.4 795
 ```

-Flags `-r` and `-f` can accept multiple updates, chain together as many as you like!
+Flags `-r` and `-w` can accept multiple updates, chain together as many as you like!

 ## License